 In terms of actually using the device, iPadOS has come a long way in recent years.
 It now has multitasking tools, mouse-and-keyboard support, widgets, and a host of other features that make it a breeze to use.

 It’s hard to find many negatives with the Apple iPad Mini 5, especially considering the lack of competition in the space.
 The only real drawback is that it’s only compatible with the first-generation Apple Pencil, which has an awkward charging method.
 It plugs into the bottom of the tablet and sticks straight out.
 This both looks ridiculous and renders the tablet virtually unusable.

-For consumers that just want a good tablet and don’t mind a larger size, the standard iPad offers incredible value.
-The iPad Air and iPad Pro are more expensive, but they’re both among the best tablets money can buy.
-There’s also a small selection of good Android tablets for those who want to avoid Apple’s ecosystem, but none can truly match Apple’s offerings.
+For consumers that just want a good tablet and don’t mind a larger size, the standard iPad ($413 at Amazon) offers incredible value.
+The iPad Air $559 at Amazon and iPad Pro ($786 at Amazon) are more expensive, but they’re both among the best tablets money can buy.
+There’s also a small selection of good Android tablets for those who want to avoid Apple’s ecosystem, but none can truly match Apple’s offerings in terms of performance.